avishwakarma/dgraph-orm/README.md

 ## Futute releases

-* Other geo queries witin, intersects
+* Other geo queries within, intersects
-* Groupby
+* Group by
 * Aggregation